Genesiverse/Harmony-Hydraulic-edition/README.md

 ## Auto Updates

 The app uses `electron-updater` configured with GitHub releases.
 After pushing the project to a GitHub repository, publish new versions as releases containing the generated installer files.
-The `autoUpdater` will check the repository listed in `package.json` and apply updates automatically.
+Automatic update checks occur on launch when enabled in **Settings > Advance** under *Auto Update on Launch*.